 Financial aid funds are managed efficiently for the students who have commenced attendance and are earning their aid.
 Pell Grants and one-half of Direct Student Loans* that the students are eligible for that exceed the cost of tuition, fees and any bookstore charges will post to the students’ account during the fifth week of the semester pending confirmation of the commencement of attendance.
 The second disbursement for Direct Student Loans occurs during the 10th week of the semester pending at least 6 credit hours of successful mid-term grades.
 Final grades of F, W or U, or a midterm/final grade of FAW will not be counted towards the total hours for the minimum 6 credit hour disbursement requirement.
 Specific disbursement dates are available here.
 Note: during the summer term, there is only one disbursement date, and it is on or around July 1st each summer.

-Refunds are processed by the Bursar’s Office shortly after disbursement.
-Refund checks are mailed by the Bursar’s Office to the student’s official mailing address listed in MyCampus.
-Refunds are NOT processed through Financial Services.
+Refunds are processed by Student Accounts shortly after disbursement.
+Refund checks are mailed by Student Accounts to the student’s official mailing address listed in MyCampus.
+Refunds are NOT processed through Student Financial Aid.

 *Direct Student Loans require half-time attendance.
 See Loan Disbursement Regulations for additional details.